rng-guy/NFSMWBartender/README.md

 You are free to bundle this mod and any of its files with your own pursuit mod, **no credit required**.
 If you include the .asi file, however, I ask that you do your users a favour and provide a link to [Bartender's GitHub repository](https://github.com/rng-guy/NFSMWBartender) in your mod's README.

 &nbsp;

-This mod would not have seen the light of day without
+Finally, this mod would not have seen the light of day without
 * **DarkByte**, for [Cheat Engine](https://www.cheatengine.org/);
 * **[rx](https://github.com/rxyyy)**, for encouraging me to try .asi modding;
 * **[nlgxzef](https://github.com/nlgxzef)**, for the Most Wanted debug symbols;